-The Citation, which accompanied the award was presented to Dr Sam Essiamah by the former Minister of Environment and Energy Mr Stefab Wenzel at a ceremony held at Belin in Germany.
+The Citation, which accompanied the award was presented to Dr. Sam Essiamah by Mr. Stefan Wenzel, Lower Saxony Minister of Environment and Energy at a ceremony held in Hannover, Germany.

 The statement noted that he had since been researching into the destruction of Forest Ecosystems at various Institutions in Germany, the Ghanaian-born Scientist, had also travelled widely, published and spoken extensively on the destruction of the West African Rain Forest where the impact of increasing deforestation is remarkable.

 The Ghanaian-born Scientist, nicknamed “Dr. Rainforest”, left his research activities in 2004 to concentrate on his German – Ghana Project.
 The statement said.

 Dr. Essiamah is currently running a Tree Planting on School Compounds project in Ghana, initiated in 1995 with four schools in the Central Region and had been increased to 75.